Washington Adoption Requirements

 These are questions we hear frequently at American Adoptions.
 And since the answers differ from state to state, it’s important to know what Washington state laws say about the requirements for adopting a child.
 In fact, Washington’s laws are very brief and state simply that any person who is 18 years of age or older and legally competent can adopt a child.

 Of course, this doesn’t mean that just anyone can adopt a child.
 For example, before you can adopt through American Adoptions, you must meet certain requirements set by our agency and complete an adoption home study.
 This is essentially an assessment of a family’s readiness to adopt and includes a documentation stage with background checks, a home inspection and interviews with each member of the family.
+If you want to learn more, then you can contact us online at any time.

 In a committed relationship